Cottage Food Laws in New Mexico

 Yes, as long as you sell directly to consumers.
 Farmers markets, flea markets, and community events are permitted venues.

-Running a cottage food business in New Mexico?
+Running a bakery in New Mexico?

 BakeOnyx handles orders, recipes, pricing, and customers — so you can focus on baking.